mk12/sicp/notes/text.md

 - This doesn't look like _data_, but it works.
 - This is how you implement pairs in the λ-calculus.
-- In real Lisp implementations, pairs are implemented directly, for reasons of efficiency -- but they _could_ be implemented this way and you wouldn't be able to tell the difference.
+- In real Lisp implementations, pairs are implemented directly, for reasons of efficiency---but they _could_ be implemented this way and you wouldn't be able to tell the difference.

 > [...] the ability to manipulate procedures as objects automatically provides the ability to represent compound data.
 (125)